The Overweight Mind and Body Your Unique Psychological Journey Towards Weight Loss

 This book will also be of interest to, and a useful guide for, practitioners in the caring professions who work with clients struggling with eating and overweight.

 Part I. The Foundations of your journey towards understanding and change; 1.
-Important things for you to think about as a foundation to your self-exploration; 2.
+Important things to think about as a foundation to your self-exploration; 2.
 You are worth it; 3.
 Overeating and Overweight – What do they mean?; 4.
 The psychological reasons for unhurried weight loss; 5.
 How might you sabotage your journey to weight loss?; 6.
 You are not alone; Part II: Your unique psychological journey towards understanding and weight loss; 7.
-Looking at your ways of being and doing: The Parent Adult and Child in you; 8.
+Looking at your ways of being and doing: The Parent, Adult and Child in you; 8.
 Further focus on how your Child self can influence your eating and weight; 9.
-Psychological Hungers.
-Are you hungry for food or is it something else?; 10.
+Psychological Hungers - Are you hungry for food or is it something else?; 10.
 What your body size might mean to you; 11.
 Reconnecting with the body self; 12.
-The Food distancing Technique; 13.
+The food distancing technique; 13.
 The Power you give to food; 14.
-The place of body movement in your journey; 15.
+The place of body and movement in your journey; 15.
 Recapping, encouragement and concluding thoughts.

 As a surgeon who has worked with patients suffering from overeating and with an interest in the neurology and mental processing of emotion, I was very pleased to read this book.
 It is well researched and academically rigorous yet accessible to the public.
 It is equally valuable to the student and practitioner.
 What distinguishes this work from numerous others is the empathetic treatment given to this difficult subject, only possible by an experienced and sensitive therapist.
 The author is clearly completely in command of her subject and she reflects a deep knowledge of all the psychological swerves that lead to loss of nutritional control.
 The solutions are sympathetically and persuasively explained and aimed at permanence.
 I recommend this book as a valuable addition to the literature of disordered eating.